DuPont says wet spring to hit operating profit

+* Q1 revenue rose 16 percent to $1.724 million Source text for Eikon: Further company coverage:

-Chemical maker DuPont (DD.N) said its operating profit would fall more than it expected in the first half of the year as a wet spring in North America and Europe hurt its agriculture business, sending its shares down 1.5 percent.
+June 13 Chemical maker DuPont said its operating profit would fall more than it expected in the first half of the year as a wet spring in North America and Europe hurt its agriculture business, sending its shares down 1.5 percent.

 Dupont is focusing on food and agricultural products to cut its dependence on a weakening market for paint pigments.